bmcheung/url_shortener/README.md

 # url_shortener

-A simple url shortener that counts times a shortened url has been clicked.
+A simple url shortener that counts the times a shortened url has been clicked.